home-assistant/home-assistant.io/source/_integrations/system_bridge.markdown

 | Version                | System Bridge Version                               |
 | Latest Version         | System Bridge Latest Version                        |

-These sensors are also avaliable, but are not enabled by default:
+These sensors are also available, but are not enabled by default:

 | Name                   | Description                              |
 | ---------------------- | ---------------------------------------- |